Ivan Basso: Heir apparent

 January 2005 saw the death of Basso's mother, who died after battling cancer.
 Basso went on to focus on the 2005 Giro d'Italia, in her memory, as his main aim for that season.
 By both focusing on winning the Giro and the Tour, he was going against the trend of only aiming for one big race a season, a tactic most notably employed successfully by Lance Armstrong.
 Basso wore the pink jersey as leader of the General classification in the Giro d'Italia until severe stomach problems caused him to lose the lead on stage 13 on the Passo delle Erbe.
-He lost another 40 minutes during the 14th stage, a mountain stage which included the Stelvio Pass, and thus effectively ended his bid for overall honors.
+He lost another 40 minutes during the 14th stage, a mountain stage which included the Stelvio Pass, and thus effectively ended his bid for overall honours.
 No longer dangerous to the other main riders, Basso decided to continue in the race with the objective of winning individual stages.
 He did manage to achieve this goal at stage 17, a mountain stage.
 He also won the 18th stage, a time trial, ahead of teammate David Zabriskie, demonstrating the improvement he had made in this area.

 At the 2005 Tour de France, he started out comparatively weakly on stage 10, the first mountain stage of the race, where he trailed the front group by a minute.
-But for the rest of the race, Basso was once again the only rider to keep up with the race leader Lance Armstrong in the mountains, and on occasion he tried to pressure the eventual winner by going on the attack.
+But for the rest of the race, Basso was once again the only rider to keep up with the race leader, Lance Armstrong, in the mountains, and on occasion, he tried to pressure the eventual winner by going on the attack.
 Basso was still weaker in the time trials, although he had improved significantly when compared to 2004.
 He lost a collective 3:47 over two time trial stages, as Basso placed second overall in the Tour, 4:40 behind Lance Armstrong.
 During the 2005 Tour de France, Basso signed a new three-year contract with Team CSC.